When you think of sitting cross-legged, you most likely think of sitting “Indian style”—after all, that’s what you’re taught in kindergarten!

 Sitting Indian style also helps you develop stronger muscles and more flexible joints, which can lessen your chances of reverting to bad posture and developing arthritis.

-Finally, sitting cross-legged, whether it’s on the floor or on a special cross-legged chair , can give your body an active break from the typical sitting positions you use.
+Finally, sitting cross-legged, whether it’s on the floor or , can give your body an active break from the typical sitting positions you use.

 By changing your position throughout the day and making sure it’s good for your posture, you lessen your chances of developing chronic pain from repeated movements.